gnois/luaty/README.md

 *[Lua] with less [ty]ping*

-Luaty is a opinionated Lua dialect with offside syntax like Coffeescript.
+Luaty is a opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule).
 It is written in Lua based on the excellent [Luajit Language Toolkit](https://github.com/franko/luajit-lang-toolkit), and compiles to Lua.
 Its primary raison d'etre is allow faster Lua coding with arguably cleaner syntax.
-Many Coffeescript features like class, comprehension etc... are simply absent.
-For a much more feature-rich Coffeescript clone, please see [Moonscript](https://github.com/leafo/moonscript).

 Characteristics:
 ---